elkebir-group/TRIBAL/README.md

 1. Input

-    - A text file containing a list of clonotype subdirectory names  which are to be included in the inference (see example below) or see [clonotypes.txt](NP-KLH/NP-KLH-2b/clonotypes.txt)
+    - A text file containing a list of clonotype subdirectory names that are to be included in the inference (see example below) or see [clonotypes.txt](NP-KLH/NP-KLH-2b/clonotypes.txt)
         ```
           clonotype_1
           clontoype_2